tkashdat/NeuroAppProject/README.md

 ## Unit Testing

 The test_functions.py file contains example unit tests on the app methods in app_functions.py.
 Requires unittest library.
-Can be launched from the terminal using "python3 -m test_functions" from the test directory.
+Can be launched from the terminal using "python3 -m test_functions" from the tests directory.

+## Running the notebook

+When running the notebook,

 ## Feature Requests and Bugs